 Well, if that’s how it turns out, I say, Here’s to Irony, and God bless every gay or lesbian who ever hit on a recruiter.

 But as we know, both the SBC’s huffing and chaplain Crews’s puffing failed.
 DADT was officially repealed in September 2011.
 At Quaker House we celebrated the breaking of this chain with a press briefing, and an 80-second YouTube video, which used a current recruiting meme “Army Strong”, and which can be seen here.

-And of course — doggone it –neither army recruiting, or its fighting units, the chaplain corps, or the Military Industrial Complex, collapsed, as so confidently pronounced.
+And of course — doggone it –neither army recruiting, nor its fighting units, the chaplain corps, or the Military Industrial Complex, have collapsed, as so confidently pronounced.

 Even so, Chaplain Crews has been keeping busy, trying to roll back these changes, as head of the Chaplain Alliance for Religious Liberty.
 But he and they soon suffered another major setback: within three years, on October 3, 2014, legal same sex marriage came to North Carolina and Fort Bragg.